-6.2.1 Risk Group 1 (low individual and community risk)
+6.2.1 Risk Group 1 (low individual and public health risk)

 Any biological agent that is a) not capable of causing human or animal disease; or b) unlikely to cause disease in healthy workers or animals.
 Risk Group 1 agents also pose a low risk to public health, livestock, or poultry.
-RG1 Pathogens can be opportunistic and may pose a threat to immunocompromised individuals.
-Many biohazardous materials used at Lawson fall into this category, such as Escherichia coli DH5 $\alpha$ competent bacteria which are widely used in molecular biology experiments.
+RG1 Pathogens can be opportunistic and may pose a threat to immune compromised individuals.
+If a worker is identified as being immune compromised an individual risk assessment will be performed and ability to complete this level of work will be determined dependent on the assessment and ability to devise an individualized plan to protect the health of the worker.
+Many biohazardous materials used at Lawson fall into this category, such as Escherichia coli DH5 α competent bacteria which are widely used in molecular biology experiments.

-6.2.2 Risk Group 2 (moderate individual risk, low community risk)
+6.2.2 Risk Group 2 (moderate individual risk, low public health risk)

-Any pathogen that can cause human disease but under normal circumstances is unlikely to be a serious hazard to laboratory workers, the community, livestock or the environment.
+Any pathogen that can cause human disease, but under normal circumstances is unlikely to be a serious hazard to laboratory workers, the community, livestock or the environment.
 Laboratory exposures rarely cause infection leading to serious disease; effective treatment and preventive measures are available, and the risk of spread is limited.
 Risk Group 2 agents include most viral vectors and certain cell lines (e.g., HeLa cells, HEK293 cells).
 More examples of RG2 human pathogens can be found in Schedule 2 of the HPTA.

-6.2.3 Risk Group 3 (high individual risk, low community risk)
+6.2.3 Risk Group 3 (high individual risk, low public health risk)